Best Early Black Friday Deals on Tech

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-Of course, the best deals involve more than a good price.
-You want the product you buy to work well, no matter how much you spend.
-So we look for price cuts on items that stand up to CR’s rigorous testing.
+And that makes any gift you find here on this list extra special, because the best deals involve more than a good price.
+You want a product that works well, no matter how much you spend.
+So we look for discounts on items that stand up to CR’s rigorous laboratory review process.

-If you’re shopping for something else, our Deals hub has the latest discounts on everything from coffee makers and air fryers to sheets and slippers.
+If you don’t find what you’re looking for here, our Deals hub has the latest discounts on everything from coffee makers and air fryers to sheets and slippers.
 Consumer Reports will be keeping a close eye on all those items throughout the holiday season to help you find what you want for less.

 Headphones